Most commercial planes burn several thousands of gallons of fuel per hour while flying.

 To compare, a typical car gets about 25 miles per gallon per person.

-How Much Fuel Does a Plane Use From London to New York?
+Amount of Fuel Burned on a Flight From London to New York

 A Boeing 747-400 flying to New York from London requires around 21,000 gallons of fuel on average.